ivan-bezyazychnyy/tinkoff-invest-robot/README.md

 ```
 </details>

-Now we can add money to account and wait to the next execution.
+Now we can add money to account and wait for the next execution.

 <details>
 <summary>The log contains:</summary>